Swiftminale/Swiftminale/README.md

 - 👋 Hi, I’m @Swiftminale
-- 👀 I’m interested in Front End web development
+- 👀 I’m interested in Front End and Back End web development
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on Beginners Code
-- 📫 How to reach me here on Github or Email
+- 📫 How to reach me here on Github or Minalefetene@gmail.com

 <!---
 Swiftminale/Swiftminale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.